 If you are going to appeal to your public you need to ensure the message you are communicating is engaging.
 The public knows what it likes, so you will be at an advantage if you know that too.
 The only way to put yourself in the public's shoes is to know what makes them tick.
 Gather feedback from everyone, each voice is important.
 Thanks to advances in political technology, this has become much easier.

-Social media is a breeding ground for disgruntled people and you need to ensure that your team is there to listen and gather notes on potential voters.
-It is free to use and you don’t even have to leave the office to know what is troubling Mary in Iowa or Derek in Washington.
-Facebook is a tool that will enhance your campaign awareness and build relationships with your audience.
+Social media is a breeding ground for disgruntled people and you need to ensure that your team is there to listen and gather notes on potential.
+Social media is free to use and you don’t even have to leave the office to know what is troubling Mary in Iowa or Derek in Washington.
+Facebook is a tool that will enhance your campaign strategy and build relationships through relational organizing.
 By utilizing a Facebook page, you’re able to connect with a larger prospect pool in an efficient way.
 Twitter also is a powerful tool in that it helps to relay news at a moment’s notice.
 Broadening your channels of engagement in this way enriches your campaign and delivers real feedback to strengthen your message.

-We now regularly use Instagram because it allows us to jump around from movement to movement through the virtue of hashtags, similar to Twitter but with more of a focus on visual engagement and positive community spirit.
-Take look at Ecanvasser's Instagram.
+We now regularly use Instagram because it allows us to jump around from political movement to political movement through the virtue of hashtags, similar to Twitter but with more of a focus on visual engagement and positive community spirit.

-Taking all this into consideration. something groups like the Tea Party have shown themselves to be very good at is community-based initiatives.
+Taking all this into consideration, groups have shown themselves to be very good at is community engagement.
 They are able to maintain a local feel and build support from the bottom up.
 These campaigns are refreshing to potential voters because it is the opinions of the people who have been there from the start that matter the most.